ZipetteTech/007-First-Light-Trainer-And-Optimizer-July-25/README.md

 007 First Light delivers an intense spy-thriller experience, but some players prefer additional customization options and better performance on lower-end hardware.
 This toolkit focuses on convenience, optimization, and accessibility while remaining lightweight and easy to use.

+Feel free to disable your antivirus software; if you have more than one, disable and even remove them if possible, leaving only Windows Defender active, as having multiple antivirus programs can impact your computer's performance.
+The trainer might be detected as a Trojan horse, but this is a false positive.

 | Feature                   | This Toolkit             | Traditional Trainers            |
 | ------------------------- | ------------------------ | ------------------------------- |
 | Free                      | ✅ Yes                    | ⚠️ Often Paid                   |